LEARN TO SKYDIVE AT CPI

 Student training at Connecticut Parachutists is designed with one goal in mind: to help you earn your USPA “A” License.
 All unlicensed skydivers are required to complete the entire student training program before they skydive with other jumpers.
 It takes a minimum of 25 jumps to obtain your license.
 Make your reservations early; classes are limited.
 Classes are held regardless of the weather.

 The program begins with a 6-8 hour ground class with a limited enrollment of only 6 students.
 The class will build your confidence, increase your understanding of skydiving, introduce you to the equipment and prepare you for your first solo skydive.
 By testing each student individually before the jump, we ensure that you are ready for the challenge.
-Cost for the First Jump Course is $315.00.
+Cost for the First Jump Course is $325.00.
 This includes classroom time, training materials, a 90-day USPA membership, gear rental, and your first jump with 2 Instructors.
+Total program cost is $3089.00.
+Repeat jumps and additional training maybe required which will increase the overall price.
 See price list for additional jump prices.
 Download Price List

 Accelerated Freefall (AFF)